eliyeap/Population-Malaysia-Overview/README.md

-Welcome to the sample GitHub ReadME!
-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
-Remember, it's better to have quality over quantity - having 2 stellar business-relevant projects stands out much more than 3+ mediocre projects.
-Feel free to make a copy of this or fork this repository and make it your own.
-Happy portfolio-ing :)

 # Project Background
 Backround about the company, including the industry, active years, business model, and key business metrics.
 Explain this from the POV of a data analyst who is working at the company.